laech/laech.github.io/content/posts/2019-07-22-the-principle-of-least-astonishment-and-naming.md

-The other problem is you tend to forget about things after a while, so you started to make the same mistake again by using `toMap` thinking it behaves like a normal map, only to find youself relearning the same lesson again, and again, when it surprises you by breaking things.
+The other problem is you tend to forget about things after a while, so you started to make the same mistake again by using `toMap` thinking it behaves like a normal map, only to find yourself relearning the same lesson again, and again, when it surprises you by breaking things.
 Same goes for your friends.